 Mark J. Alvino

 Mark J. Alvino became a Director in March 2006 initially as a designee of SCO Capital Partners LLC and is chairman of the Audit Committee.
 He is no longer a designee of SCO Capital Partners LLC.
 Mr. Alvino is also a member of the Nominating and Corporate Governance Committee.
 Mr. Alvino is currently with Hudson Square Capital LLC since October 2014.
+He is also founder and CEO of Bridge Back Foundation, which is dedicated to supporting activities that address the opioid crisis.
 From 2013 to October 2014 Mr. Alvino was leading the LifeSciences efforts of Bradley Woods, & Co.
 Ltd. Mr. Alvino was Managing Director for Griffin Securities from 2007 to 2013.
 Mr. Alvino was Managing Director for SCO Financial Group LLC from 2002 to 2007.
 Mr. Alvino was a member of the board of directors of MacroChem Corporation from 2007 until February 2009.
 He previously worked at Feinstein Kean Healthcare, an Ogilvy Public Relations Worldwide Company.
 There he was Senior Vice President, responsible for managing both investor and corporate communications programs for many private and public companies and acted as senior counsel throughout the agency’s network of offices.
 Prior to working at FKH, Mr. Alvino served as Vice President of Investor Relations and managed the New York Office of Allen & Caron, Inc., an investor relations agency.
 His base of clients included medical devices, biotechnology, and e-healthcare companies.
 Mr. Alvino also spent several years working with Wall Street brokerages including Ladenburg, Thallman & Co. and Martin Simpson & Co.